turingschool/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

     expect(page).to have_content("7 Results")
     # And I should see a message "7 Results"
     expect(page).to have_css(".member", count: 7)
-    # And I should see a list of 7 the members of the house for Colorado
+    # And I should see a list of 7 the members of the senate for Colorado

     within(first(".member")) do
       expect(page).to have_css(".name")